Fortanix Data Security Manager Installation on VMware

 sudo reboot

-5. Run the following command to join the node:
+5. Run the following command to restart the networking to reflect the saved changes:

 NOTE